monsoonmaelstrom/book2/book2.md

 Once we walk through the door, Liam locks it behind us.

-“Wait here a second,” I say to Alex and Davy as Liam begins ascending the stairs and disarming the trip wires.
-“Okay, you can go now,” I tell them once he’s done all four.
+“Wait here a second,” I order Alex and Davy as Liam begins ascending the stairs and disarming the trip wires.
+“Okay, you can go now,” I tell them, once he’s done all four.

-Liam hands me the key as we walk past him and he sets about rearming them.
+Liam hands me the key as we walk past, and he sets about rearming them.

 “I don’t think we have any idea who Liam is,” Alex mutters to Davy as we continue going up the stairs.
 “I’m beginning to see why Hazel likes him so much.”

 I roll my eyes, but he’s probably right.
 You look at Liam and think you know what you’re getting, but then he does something that surprises you.
 So you reset your expectations, and once again, you think you know who Liam is, until he does the next thing you never saw coming.

 Once we get to the top of the staircase, I unlock the next door and let Alex and Davy go through while I wait for Liam.
 His hand brushes across mine as I pass back the key, invoking memories of the last time we were here.
 Without company.
 I sigh, and Liam grins as if he knows what I’m thinking.
-We go through and Liam locks this door behind us as well.
+We go through the door and Liam locks it behind us as well.

-“Okay, explain,” Alex says once we turn to face him.
-He and Davy have both taken seats at the table where.
-Nope.
+“Okay, explain,” Alex orders once we turn to face him.
+He and Davy have both taken seats at the table where— Nope.
 Not thinking about that.

 “The other key—the one I gave to Peter—is, at least as far as the physical shape of the key is concerned, identical to the key we used to get into this flat.
 But when that key opens the door from the street, the staircase only goes to the second floor.
 There’s no way to use that key to get to this flat.”

-“Is your key the only one which can open the door to this flat?”
-Davy asks eying the key currently in Liam’s hand.
+“Is your key the only one that can open the door to this flat?”
+Davy queries, eying the key currently in Liam’s hand.

-“As far as I know,” Liam says, passing it back to Davy.
+“As far as I know,” Liam answers, passing it back to Davy.

 Davy turns it over in his hands.